embaldridge/HomoGeneous/README.md

 A novel by Ken Locey

-A dystopian story written in working Python code that challenges identity, equality, property, and gender
+A dystopian story written in working Python code that challenges identity, equality, property, and gender.